-There are several disadvantages of phytoremediation, one of which is that to leavy metals absorbed from the soil to the top of the plant.
+There are several disadvantages of phytoremediation, one of which is that it takes longer than other remediation methods because the metal uptake ability depends on the number of heavy metals absorbed from the soil to the top of the plant.
 The slow growth of hyperaccumulator plants causes an increase in remediation time.
 Some heavy metals with low bioavailability also make it difficult for heavy metals to be absorbed by plants.
 Therefore, chelators are needed that help binds heavy metals to be absorbed by plants and increase phytoextraction.
-EDTA as a chelating agent proved to leave effective in phytoextraction.
+EDTA as a chelating agent proved to be effective in phytoextraction.
 Previous studies have shown that EDTA can bind various types of metals such as Pb, Cd, Cu, Cr, Zn and carry them to the top of the plant to be harvested.
 However, recent research has shown that EDTA poses a risk for groundwater contamination.

-Based on a pto our study, application of 2.7 mmol/kg EDTA was shown to increase phytoextraction, but at 5 months after application of EDTA to the soil, EDTA was still found in the soil pores.
+Based on a previous study, application of 2.7 mmol/kg EDTA was shown to increase phytoextraction, but at 5 months after application of EDTA to the soil, EDTA was still found in the soil pores.
 It proves that EDTA is difficult to degrade by soil microorganisms.
 In another study that described the effect of EDTA on phytoremediation, it was concluded that during EDTA application, there was an increase in heavy metal absorption to the shoots through transpiration, resulting in a reduction of heavy metals in the soil.
 However, after a few days, there was a significant increase in heavy metals in the soil[16].
 It indicates that EDTA is effectively used as a metal chelator in phytoextraction but causes other environmental problems because the environment cannot degrade EDTA.
 However, the use of Citric Acid is less harmful to the environment.
 The environment quickly degrades Citric Acid, which is a natural substance.
 Citric Acid has a lower chelating ability than EDTA but does not cause further environmental problems [20].
 Citric Acid will be degraded into organic matter needed by plants.